ElonH/RcloneNg/README.md

 npm run start
 ```

-> NB: if rclone is running in localhost, <https://elonh.github.io/RcloneNg> can be used directly.
+> NB: if set `--rc-allow-origin="https://elonh.github.io"`, <https://elonh.github.io/RcloneNg> can be used directly.

 3. editing server connection in RcloneNg.